Portal-Editor/Portal-Atom/README.md

 ## Share your workspace
 - Add an existed project folder that you want to co-work with others to your current Atom window.
 It can be a folder with some existed directories and files.
 - Click on the **Portal** button on status bar.
-Input your user ID and create an ID to your portal.
-Click **Go**.
+Input your user ID and turn on **Share**.
-- Tell others your portal ID and wait for their join~
+- You can see your portal Id.
+Tell others your portal ID and wait for their join~

 ## Join an existed portal
 - Add an empty project folder to Atom